carpentries-incubator/docker-introduction/_extras/e03-sequence-alignment.md

 One of the advantages of Docker is the modularity that it can bring to using software that is not even installed on your own computer.

-We can pull the image in advance.
+We can pull the image prior to running the image container.
 Since the `latest` tag exists the command does not requires one.
 It may still be informative to explore the ["Tags"](https://hub.docker.com/r/pegi3s/clustalomega/tags) page on the hub.

 ~~~
 $ docker image pull pegi3s/clustalomega